 *Dark chocolate in very small amounts is a good snack choice.
 It is an antioxidant rich food that will help to satisfy your craving for a sweet.
 Just watch your portion in relation to the amount of calories it contains.

 *If you are craving something crunchy stay away from chips and other salty foods.
 Snack on a bowl of dry cereal instead.
-Avoid sugary brands and choose Cheerios, Life, Shreddies, or Special K cereal to solve your craving for something munchy.
+Avoid sugary brands and choose Cheerios Life or Special K cereal to solve your craving for something crunchy.

 The logical solution is to trick your body into believing that everything is okay.
 The theory is that if you diet in an irrational manner that this can be accomplished.
 For example you diet for a period of one week, then eat normal for the next week, then resume your diet plan for another week.
 Moving forward from there you would eat normally for three days then diet for two in revolving waves till you reach your weight loss goal.